Huo-zai-feng-lang-li/Vue3-template/README.en-CN.md

 </div>

-#### 🏭 技术栈说明
+#### 🏭 Technical Stack Description

-- Vue3：一款流行的前端框架，使用 Composition API 和 Tree-Shaking 技术提高开发效率和性能。
+- Vue3: A popular front-end framework that uses Composition API and Tree Shaking technology to improve development efficiency and performance.
-- TypeScript：一种 JavaScript 的超集，增加了静态类型检查和面向对象编程等特性，提高代码的可读性和可维护性。
+- TypeScript: A superset of JavaScript that adds features such as static type checking and object-oriented programming to improve code readability and maintainability.
-- Vite：一个快速的 Web 开发构建工具，利用 ES Modules 和浏览器原生的 import 机制实现了快速的开发和构建速度。
+- Vite: A fast web development and construction tool that utilizes ES Modules and browser native import mechanisms to achieve fast development and construction speed.
-- pnpm：一个快速、可靠的包管理工具，支持多种包管理方式，如局部安装、全局安装、本地缓存等。
+- PNPM: A fast and reliable package management tool that supports multiple package management methods, such as local installation, global installation, local caching, etc.
-- eslint：JavaScript 代码检查工具，用于检查代码风格和语法错误。
+- Eslint: JavaScript code checking tool used to check for code style and syntax errors.
-- prettier：一款代码格式化工具，用于统一代码风格，提高代码的可读性。
+- Prettier: A code formatting tool used to unify code styles and improve code readability.
-- stylelint：CSS 代码检查工具，用于检查 CSS 代码风格和语法错误。
+  - Stylint: CSS code checking tool, used to check CSS code style and syntax errors.
-- husky：一个 Git 钩子管理工具，用于在 Git 操作前或后执行一些自定义的任务。
+  - Husky: A Git hook management tool used to perform custom tasks before or after Git operations.
-- router：Vue3 官方提供的路由管理工具，用于实现页面之间的跳转和参数传递。
+  - Router: The official route management tool provided by Vue3, used for page redirection and parameter transfer.
-- pinia：Vue3 官方提供的状态管理工具，用于管理全局状态和数据流。
+  - Pinia: The state management tool provided by Vue3 is used to manage global states and data flow.
-- axios：一款基于 Promise 的 HTTP 库，用于发送 AJAX 请求和处理响应数据。
+  - Axios: An HTTP library based on Promise, used to send AJAX requests and process response data.
-- vue-router：Vue3 官方提供的路由管理工具，用于实现页面之间的跳转 和 参数传递。
+  - Vue router: A routing management tool provided by Vue3, used for page redirection and parameter transfer.

 </div>